 Rather than leaving, SPD and friends began attacking residents and protesters alike.
 The video segment that accompanies this post, recorded at the corner of 10th Avenue East and East Harrison Street, shows the riot squad’s brazen behavior in full flower as, mere seconds into the segment, a riot officer sprays mace directly into the video camera being held by a Capitol Hill resident.

-That night’s infamous nadir occurred when John Vanderwalker, a King County sheriff’s deputy, approached two young women, Melissa Ann Benton and Shauna Lin Balaski, sitting in a car parked in a QFC parking lot at Broadway East and East Republican Street who were Art Institute of Seattle journalism students videotaping the melee.
+That night’s locally notorious nadir occurred when John Vanderwalker, a King County sheriff’s deputy, approached two young women, Melissa Ann Benton and Shauna Lin Balaski, sitting in a car parked in a QFC parking lot at Broadway East and East Republican Street who were Art Institute of Seattle journalism students videotaping the melee.
 Vanderwalker ordered Benton, the driver, to roll down her window.
 When she complied, he doused both women with pepper spray while shouting, “Tape this, bitch!” — thus providing one of the more noteworthy quotes of WTO Week.

 For those of us who called Capitol Hill our home at the time, the question still lingers today: What the fuck were they thinking?
 Such an assault within the “no-protest zone” would have been understandable, though not quite commendable.
 But one so clearly outside the “zone”?